CodeYourFuture/syllabus-archive/node-db/lesson1.md

 console.log('Node.js web server at port 5000 is running..')
 ```

+# What is HTTP?

+> It is a language that browser and the server uses to talk to each other

 # Introduction

 This is an introductory workshop to Node.js and Express.
 You'll be building your own platform to write, publish and save blog posts (a basic content management system, or CMS).